Foreword by Andrew Bailey

 - What are the implications of deployment of machine learning and artificial intelligence by firms for the financial system?

 - How can machine learning and artificial intelligence be deployed by supervisors?

-- What are the implications of digital currencies issued by central banks and private entities on the monetary transmission mechanism and financial stability?
+- What are the implications of digital currencies issued by central banks and private entities on the monetary transmission mechanism, financial stability and cross-border payments?

-- How do disruptive entrants into retail financial services affect competition and the stability of the financial system?
+- How do non-bank financial intermediaries and disruptive entrants into financial services affect competition and the stability of the financial system?

 + Other work on using big data to inform decision making by central banks.